NSC banner

 • In your delivery package, include your sample manifest printed at a readable size.
 Please include your name, institution, and email address on the manifest.

 * Please do not send packages for first morning delivery.
-FedEx and UPS do not have early morning access to our building, so deliveries arriving prior to 9 am, including FedEx First Overnight deliveries, may be delayed by one or more days.
+FedEx and UPS do not have early morning access to our building, so deliveries arriving prior to 9 am, including FedEx First Overnight deliveries, may be delayed by a day or more.

 * Please do not send packages to arrive on weekends or after 4:00 pm on weekdays.